QuadSpinner/Gaea-Docs/reference/Nodes/Erosion--Fusion.md

 title: Fusion
 ---

-nFusion is a hybrid of slope erosion, vertical terracing, and thermal erosion.
+Fusion is a hybrid of slope erosion, vertical terracing, and thermal erosion.
 It addresses the challenge of creating interesting slopes in steep areas.
 Fusion adapts thermal erosion by producing modular talus.

 | Setting        | Values     | Description                                                                                      |